walking-shadow/Simple-Remote-Sensing-Change-Detection-Framework/README.md

 # Simple-Remote-Sensing-Change-Detection-Framework
-A simplified implementation of remote sensing change detection based on pytorch

 This project is a simplified implementation of remote sensing change detection based on pytorch, I hope it can help those who are beginners in change detection domain implementing their ideas quickly, without concerning other things.
 It has the following features: